 The four key pillars of eduPermaculture are Transdisciplinary Pedogogy, Applied Learning Practices, Culture of Hope, and Systems for Sustainability.
 Transdisciplinary Pedagogy (TP) is the teaching approach where students take on the role of professionals and engage in complex, real world challenges, questions, and problems in the form of performance tasks.
 The Applied Learning Practices (ALP) involve the rigorous application of knowledge and skills from multiple disciplines required to answer meaningful questions and solve complex problems.
 Culture of Hope (CH) in an educational environment/atmosphere that promotes and develops the learning behaviors, attitudes, and dispositions that nurture successful, real world learning.
 Finally Systems for Sustainability (SS) are the systems in place that ensure the success, improvement, and sustainability of a learning ecosystem through collaborative opportunities among stakeholders.
 So as a result, educators design authentic learning experiences (Transdisciplinary Pedagogy), where students use learning processes and practices (Applied Learning Practices) to solve relevant and meaningful problems, in a learning environment that promotes creative and empathetic thinking (Culture of Hope).
 All of this is possible through the implementation of systems and improvement protocols (Systems for Sustainability).

-These pillars work with one another, similar to the interdependent elements of an ecosystem found in nature that keep it sustainable and self-sufficient.
+These pillars work with one another through a mutually-beneficial relationship, similar to the interdependent elements of an ecosystem found in nature that keep it sustainable and self-sufficient.
 The effectiveness of each pillar depends on the effectiveness and support of the other pillars.
 For example, students can only utilize applied learning practices effectively if the educators designed real-world learning experiences through transdisciplinary pedagogy, and provided them with a learning environment that contains a culture of hope.